rasleh/StanceVeracityDetector/README.md

 * <b>--unverified_cast</b> How unverified rumours should be cast.
 Either 'true', 'false' or 'none', where 'none' leaves them as "unverified". 'false' used as default
 * <b>--save_model</b> Whether the generated model should be saved as a joblib file, set to True as default
 * <b>--model_name</b> The name of the generated joblib file containing the model, will be generated if not defined by user
+* <b>--remove_commenting</b> Whether comments with "commenting" SDQC value should be ignored in predicting veracity.
+Has been shown to increase performance in some cases, is false as default
+* <b>--hmm_version</b> Which HMM implementation is to be used, Gaussian HMM by default, "multinomial" can be entered as alternative

-Generating and saving a veracity determination model without using timestamps as features is done thus:
+Generating and saving a gaussian HMM veracity determination model without using timestamps as features is done thus:
 >`-m hmm_veracity timestamps=False`

 ##### Input data format